PayPal to stop India payment services from April 1

-New Delhi, Feb 5 (IANS) Global digital payment platform PayPal on Friday decided to wind down its domestic payment services in India from April 1.
+New Delhi: Global digital payment platform PayPal on Friday decided to wind down its domestic payment services in India from April 1.

 From April 1, the company will focus all its attention on enabling more international sales for Indian businesses, and shift focus away from its domestic products in India.